weynandk/info_threefold/src/token/_beta/getting_on_stellar.md

 ## How to get FreeTFTs

-Every 3bot gives right to 1000 FreeTFTs, available to pay capacity on the Threefold network.
+Every 3bot gives right to 1000 FreeTFTs, available to pay capacity on the Threefold Grid.

 To claim your 1000 FreeTFT, go to the website and claim your tokens.